 What is HLC doing?

-A Health and Wellbeing working group exists with a focus on facilitating activities to support HLC staff in achieving a healthy work/life balance, including raising awareness of factors contributing to good physical and mental wellbeing.
+We have a Health and Wellbeing working group that focuses on facilitating activities to support our staff in achieving a healthy work/life balance, including raising awareness of factors contributing to good physical and mental wellbeing.

-This also includes the distribution of a monthly schedule of events/activities to support physical and mental health whilst raising awareness of health and wellbeing among HLC staff (and delivery partners) to inspire sustainable health related change within HLC.
+This also includes the distribution of a monthly schedule of events/activities to support physical and mental health whilst raising awareness of health and wellbeing among HLC staff (and delivery partners) to inspire sustainable health related change within the organisation.

 We provide relevant information to staff members through a monthly campaign/display of resources and consulting with wider staff members to identify further ways of promoting good health and wellbeing.